Where We Work

 The average income in Tajikistan is about $1,080 per year.
-Of 1,000 live births, 77 children die before their fifth birthday, and 27% of children are stunted.
+In 2012, of 1,000 live births, 43 children were expected to die before their fifth birthday, and 27% of children were stunted.

 The US Agency for International Development’s (USAID’s) Feed the Future initiative focuses on a particularly poor part of the country: the Khatlon province in the southwest.
 In 2015, USAID selected IntraHealth International to lead a multifaceted program to integrate high-quality maternal, newborn, and child health care at the family, community, clinical, and national levels.

 The Tajikistan Heath and Nutrition Activity (THNA) works closely with the Tajikistan Ministry of Health and Social Protection of the Population and other stakeholders to improve services at district-level health care facilities, help families improve nutrition and adopt healthy behaviors, improve awareness of the importance of nutrition at the national and regional levels, and improve sanitation and hygiene at health care facilities and in communities.

 THNA focuses on the thousand-day window of opportunity—between conception and a child's second birthday—to have a lasting impact on a child's growth, learning, and future productivity.
 We work in four areas: the quality of health care, dietary diversity, behavior change, and policy.